NouranHany/Lexical-Analyzer/README.md

 - `loop_one_or_more(self)`: Constructs a new NFA that represents the one or more loop of the current NFA.
 - `loop_zero_or_more(self)`: Constructs a new NFA that represents the zero or more loop of the current NFA.
 - `zero_or_one(self)`: Constructs a new NFA that represents the zero or one loop of the current NFA.
-- `render_graph(self, filename)`: Renders the NFA as a graph and saves it to a file.
+- `to_finite_automata_format(self)`: Modify the NFA states to match the standard json format of all finite automatas in this project.

 ## Contributors
 <table align="center">